garrettstrohm/gearlist/README.md

 ### Home Page
 GearList's homepage displays all of the current trips and adventures the user currently has.
 From here, users can do the following:
--Create a new organized trip
+- Create a new organized trip
--Delete organized trips and adventures
+- Delete organized trips and adventures
--Search organized trips and adventures
+- Search organized trips and adventures
--Access their profile info
+- Access their profile info
-  -Change password
+  - Change password
-  -Change email associated with the account
+  - Change email associated with the account
--Access trip chats
+- Access trip chats

 <img width="1439" alt="Screen Shot 2022-01-27 at 11 46 26 AM" src="https://user-images.githubusercontent.com/89401426/151424215-8ed79002-9c34-4ba2-b857-2e68dc9259a6.png">

 ### Create a Trip
--Users can create a new organized trip by selecting the hamburger menu and selecting create a trip.
+- Users can create a new organized trip by selecting the hamburger menu and selecting create a trip.

 <img width="1440" alt="Screen Shot 2022-01-27 at 11 39 58 AM" src="https://user-images.githubusercontent.com/89401426/151423063-d1a4e4ff-a09f-4028-9e64-878ae82997be.png">